-Attach separate sheets on which you follow the same format and sequence as on the printed form, if you need more space for any part or line item.

-- Show totals on the printed form. - Put the organization's name and employer identification number (EIN) on the attached separate sheets and identify the part or line that the attachments support. - You may round off cents to whole dollars on your return and schedules.
-If you do round to whole dollars, you must round all amounts.
+- Attach separate sheets on which you follow the same format and sequence as on the printed form, if you need more space for any part or line item. - Show totals on the printed form. - Put the organization's name and employer identification number (EIN) on the attached separate sheets and identify the part or line that the attachments support. - The organization may round off cents to whole dollars on the return and schedules.
+If the organization does round to whole dollars, it must round all amounts.
 To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
 For example, \$1.39 becomes \$1 and \$2.50 becomes \$3.

-If you have to add two or more amounts to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.
+If the organization has to add two or more amounts to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.

-Part I. Compensation of the Five Highest Paid Employees Other Than Officers, Directors, and Trustees
+Part I. Compensation of the Five Highest Paid Employees Other Than Officers, Directors, and Trustees and Key Employees).
+Also do not include key employees in table one.

-Complete Part I for the five employees with the highest annual compensation over \$50,000.
-Enter the number of other employees with annual compensation over \$50,000 who are not individually listed in Part I. Do not include employees listed in Part V of Form 990 or in Part IV of Form 990-EZ (List of Officers, Directors, Trustees, and Key Employees).
+Complete Part I for the five non-key employees with the highest annual compensation over \$50,000.
+At the bottom of the table, enter the number of other employees with annual compensation over \$50,000 who are not individually listed in Part I.

+Do not include employees listed in Part V-A of Form 990 or in CAUTION Part IV of Form 990-EZ (List of Current Officers, Directors, Trustees,

-In columns (c) through (e), show all cash and noncash forms of compensation for each listed employee whether paid currently or deferred.
-The organization may also provide an attachment to explain the entire year 2004 compensation package for any person listed in Part I.
+In columns (c) through (e), show all cash and noncash forms of compensation for each listed non-key employee whether paid currently or deferred.
+For purposes of reporting all amounts in columns (c) through (e), either use the organization's tax year, or the calendar year ending within such tax year.

+The organization also may provide an attachment to explain the entire year 2007 compensation package for any person listed in Part I.